Generalized geometric commutator theory and quantum geometric bracket and its uses: Introduction

+In classical mechanics, for a function $f$ with no explicit time dependence, $df/dt={\displaystyle \{f,H\}_{PB}}$.
 This approach also has a more direct similarity to classical physics: by simply replacing the commutator above by the Poisson bracket, the Heisenberg equation reduces to an equation in Hamiltonian mechanics.
 The Dirac bracket is a generalization of the Poisson bracket developed by Paul Dirac to treat classical systems with second class constraints in Hamiltonian mechanics, and to thus allow them to undergo canonical quantization.
 It is an important part of Dirac's development of Hamiltonian mechanics to elegantly handle more general Lagrangians.

 The possible results of a measurement are the eigenvalues of the operator representing the observable which explains the choice of Hermitian operators, for which all the eigenvalues are real.
 The probability distribution of an observable in a given state can be found by computing the spectral decomposition of the corresponding operator.
 Heisenberg's uncertainty principle is represented by the statement that the operators corresponding to certain observables do not commute.